cyprus327/Fraglib/Documentation.md

 - **tex**: The texture to change the rendering to.
 ### ResetRenderTarget (void)
 Resets the rendering target to the main window.
+### Defer (void)
+Defer the invocation of an action until the end of the frame.
+Deferred actions are performed FIFO.
 ## Setup
 ### Init (void)
 Initializes the window with the specified width, height, and title.